 '''

+"username@hinet.net" "password"

 ATTENTION: The definitions here can allow users to login without a

 password if you don't use the login option of pppd!
 The mgetty Debian

 package already provides this option; make sure you don't change that.

 INBOUND connections

 Every regular user can use PPP and has to use passwords from /etc/passwd

-hostname
+hostname ""

-"username@hinet.net"

-"password"
+"username@hinet.net" "password"

 UserIDs that cannot use PPP at all.
 Check your /etc/passwd and add any

 other accounts that should not be able to use pppd!

-" "

-guest

-hostname
+guest hostname "" -

-master hostname
+master hostname "" -

-hostname

-support hostname

-stats

-hostname

-OUTBOUND connections

 '''